smdt-project/dot-deploy/README.md

 ## 🚀 Overview

-**Clip Code** is an open-source platform that empowers developers to efficiently store, organize, retrieve, and collaborate on reusable code snippets.
-With built-in AI tools for bug detection, code explanation, and autocompletion, Clip Code brings smart coding assistance and seamless teamwork together in one modern interface.
+**Dot Code** is an open-source platform that empowers developers to efficiently store, organize, retrieve, and collaborate on reusable code snippets.
+With built-in AI tools for bug detection, code explanation, and autocompletion, Dot Code brings smart coding assistance and seamless teamwork together in one modern interface.

 ---